About This Chapter

 29. Jim Crow Laws in To Kill a Mockingbird

-In this lesson, we will discuss the Jim Crow Laws and how these laws affect the novel 'To Kill a Mockingbird'.
-Having a knowledge of these laws will help greatly in understanding the novel.
+In this lesson, we will discuss the Jim Crow laws and how these laws affect the novel 'To Kill a Mockingbird'.
+Having knowledge of these laws will help greatly in understanding the novel.

 Earning College Credit